r3ward/Voice-Question-Assistant-/README.md

 ## Lessons Learned

 The purpose of this project was to get to grips with the basics of GoLang, while understanding and implimenting some basic microservices.
 This project has demonstrated the simplicity and power of Go.
 In the future I aim to specialise my skills within this language.
-## Acknowledgements
-This project specification and shells scripts are from a continuous assement from ECM3408 Enterprise Computing at the University of Exeter, created by Dr. David Wakeling.

-## Support

-For any issues feel free to email me at richardpeterwardle@icloud.com.

 ## License